1031 Exchange Types

 1031 Improvement Exchange

-A 1031 Improvement exchange is useful when the taxpayer is in the 45-day identification period and finds a replacement property that is significantly lower than the Net Selling Price (NSP) of the relinquished property, but the property needs work/improvements.
+A 1031 improvement/construction exchange may be useful when the taxpayer is in the 45-day identification period and finds a replacement property that is significantly lower than the Net Selling Price (NSP) of the relinquished property, but the property needs work/improvements.

-The taxpayer can use the Improvement Exchange to equalize the exchange value by including the value of improvements made to the replacement property.
-Please contact us to discuss your specific situation as these transactions are complex.
+The taxpayer can use the improvement exchange to equalize the exchange value by including the value of improvements made to the replacement property.
+Please contact us to discuss your specific situation as these transactions can be complex.

 Standard 1031 Improvement Exchange